L-X-T/fmr/labs/01_angular-essentials.md

     }
     ```

-1. Wechseln Sie in die Datei _flight.service.ts_ und lassen Sie _FlightService_ die Klasse _AbstractFlightService_ implementieren:
+2. Switch to the _flight.service.ts_ file and let _FlightService_ implement the _AbstractFlightService_ class:

     ```TypeScript
     @Injectable({ [...] })